andresgbecerra/co-induction-anguar/Interview/NET.md

 - Open Source
 - Analyze code style and quality.
 - Code Compiled:
   - When a project is developed, C# source code is **compiled** into Intermediate Language (IL).
-IL is a set of instructions that produces a machine code for execution on the machine processor.
+  - IL is a set of instructions that produces a machine code for execution on the machine processor.

 In four steps, code moves from the preprocessor to the compiler, to the assembler, and, lastly, to the linker.

 > Compilers build a detailed model of application code as they validate the syntax and semantics of that code.
-They use this model to build the executable output from the source code.
+> They use this model to build the executable output from the source code.
 The .NET Compiler Platform SDK provides access to this model.

 [Back](#content)

 # GC Garbage Collection
-- garbage collection is the process of managing memory in an application.
-The garbage collector automatically disposes of memory that is no longer used to make memory available for new allocations.
+- Garbage collection is the process of managing memory in an application.
+- The garbage collector automatically disposes of memory that is no longer used to make memory available for new allocations.

 [Back](#content)